feverscreen/fake-thermal-camera/README.md

 Open up http://localhost:2041/ to see the feverscreen display.

-Put any cptv files that you want to send to the fake camera in the directory fake-thermal-camera/cmd/fake-lepton/cptv-files
+Put any CPTV files that you want to send to the fake camera in the directory fake-thermal-camera/cmd/fake-lepton/cptv-files

 ## Browser Requests

 ### http://localhost:2040/sendCPTVFrames
-*Send cptv /generated CPTV frames*
+*Send file / generated CPTV frames*

-All query params are optional.
-If you don't specify a filename it will try to use the file person.cptv
+All query parameters are optional.
+If you don't specify a file name it will try to use the file person.cptv

 - cptv-file: {*string*} cptv-file to send (defaults to person.cptv)
 - start: {*number*} first frame to send